Compare

 A few notes on reading this table:

-- Intercom's $0.99 per resolution is a usage-based number — if Fin resolves fewer tickets, you pay less.
-At 200 resolutions the Fin line drops to $198, but the 50-resolution monthly minimum still applies. source
+- Intercom's $0.99 per resolution is usage-based.
+If Fin resolves fewer tickets, you pay less.
+At 200 resolutions the Fin line drops to about $198, but the 50-resolution monthly minimum still applies. source

-- Intercom offers a 90% startup discount in year 1 for companies under $1M ARR, <5 employees, <2 years old, and VC-backed.
-That drops Essential to about $3.90/seat/mo for the first year. source Real-world B2B SaaS teams at 50–500 customers generally age out of that discount by the time tool sprawl becomes a problem.
+- Intercom offers a startup discount in year 1 for early-stage VC-backed companies.
+Real-world B2B SaaS teams at 50 to 500 customers generally age out of that discount by the time tool sprawl becomes a problem.

 - Hydra tiers are locked: Starter $49 / Growth $149 / Scale $399.
 14-day trial, card up front, auto-charges Growth on day 15.
 30-day money-back guarantee.
 No permanent free tier.